suttin-suttin-unknown/fmL2/README.md

 fmL2 attempts to do something similar with the global set of professional footballers.
 When looking for new players, how does one know where to start?
 You might have a set of attributes, you might watch a particular game or competition.

-### Classes/Objects

-- Record
-    - lightweight wrapper for data from API
-    - adds some properties to each type of record for ease of access
-    - aside from api, abstracts i/o